art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 # ArtSuite/ChainedTest

 Smaller tests are easier to write, maintain, and use to ensure code correctness.
 ChainedTest lets you break up large tests into a sequences of small tests.
-This is particularly helpful for **integration tests**, **user-story tests**, or tests with **more than one asynchronous step**.
+This is particularly helpful for **integration tests**, **user-story tests**, and any tests with **more than one asynchronous step**.

 # Benefits